U.K. Lawmakers: Strip Assad's Wife of British Citizenship

 Provisions in British law allow the government to revoke the British citizenship of dual-nationality persons suspected of terrorist activities.
 "The onus will be on the U.K. Government to deprive her of her citizenship or demonstrate that her actions are not seriously prejudicial" to vital British interests, Brake said.

-Believe to hold both British and Syrian citizenships, Asma al-Assad was born and raised in London.
-She worked with JPMorgan as an investment banker, before meeting Bashar al-Assad in the 1990s and marrying him in 2000, after he became Syria's leader.
+Believed to hold both British and Syrian citizenships, Asma Assad was born and raised in London.
+She worked with JPMorgan as an investment banker, before meeting Bashar Assad in the 1990s and marrying him in 2000, after he became Syria's leader.

 A spokesperson from the British Home Office told AFP that "we cannot discuss individual cases but the Home Secretary can deprive individuals of their citizenship where it is conducive to the public good to do so."